-When George Foster took a job as a sports writer at the Waco-Tribune Herald after graduating from North Texas State University (now the University of North Texas), he never imagined that 12 years later he would start his own media communications company.
+When George Foster took a job as a sports writer at the Waco Tribune-Herald after graduating from then North Texas State University, he never imagined that eight years later he would start his own marketing communications company.
 Foster credits the university for preparing him for success.
-“The push for excellence is what I think is best from UNT,” he said.
+"The push for excellence is what I think is best from UNT," he said.

-Today, Foster is chief executive officer at Foster Marketing in Houston, Texas – a business he started in August 1980 that focuses on oil and gas marketing.
-His company has offices in Houston, Lafayette, Louisiana, and London in the United Kingdom, with clients all over the world.
+Today, Foster is Chairman of the Board of the Foster Marketing, a business he started in August 1980 that focuses on oil and gas marketing and has offices in Houston; Lafayette, Louisiana; and London in the United Kingdom, with clients all over the world.
 Foster has also earned the Certified Business Communicator (CBC) designation from the Association of National Advertisers (ANA/BMA).

-Foster wanted to become a sports writer but his interests turned to marketing and public relations after he met a sports information director his freshman year at Trinity College in San Antonio.
-“I asked him how do you do this job and he said you have to major in journalism,” Foster said.
+Foster wanted to become a sports writer but his interests turned to marketing and public relations after he met a sports information director his freshman year at Trinity University in San Antonio.
+"I asked him how do you get a job like this and he said 'you have to major in journalism'," Foster said.

-Foster took the SID’s advice and enrolled at NTSU, where he majored in journalism.
-Foster was soon covering sports for the school newspaper and eventually became its sports editor.
+Foster took the SID's advice and enrolled at NTSU, where he changed his major to journalism.
+Foster was soon covering sports for the North Texas Daily and eventually became its sports editor.

-Following graduation and six months after joining the Waco Tribune-Herald, Foster changed jobs and became sports information director at East Texas State University, now known as Texas A&M Commerce.
+Following graduation and eight months after joining the Tribune-Herald, Foster was offered the sports information director job at East Texas State University, now known as Texas A&M Commerce.

-During that time the school won its first football national championship and Foster created a radio network of five stations in East Texas to promote sports.
+During that time the school won its first football national championship and Foster created a radio network of five stations in East Texas to promote ETSU sports.
 He said he learned to be innovative.
-“Even though we were small school, I thought we could do big time things – and we did.”
+"Even though we were small school, I thought we could do big-time things - and we did."

 Two years later, in September 1974, Foster was hired by Texas Tech University as assistant sports information director.
-There, he traveled a great deal promoting the school’s sports teams, often meeting with members of the press focusing on basketball and the spring sports.
-"I honed my skills and also had my own radio show in Lubbock.”
+There, he promoted the school's sports teams, writing releases, developing brochures and meeting with members of the press focusing on basketball and the spring sports.
+"I honed my skills there and also had my own radio show."